-The three phase inverter consists of three identical single phase inverter modules, as shown in Figures 3 and 4.
-Each module consists of two inverter SCRs. two commutating SCRs, two bypass diodes and an LC commutating circuit.
+The three-phase inverter consists of three identical singlephase inverter modules, as shown in Figures 3 and 4.
+Each module consists of two inverter SCRs, two commutating SCRs, two bypass diodes and an LC commutating circuit.
 Output phase A (T1) of Figure 4 will be described, since all three phases operate in an identical manner, except for being displaced by 120 degrees in phase relationship.

-The a.c. motor lead T1 is alternately connected to the positive P11 d.c. bus or the negative P2 d.c. bus, by inverter SCRs ISPA or ISNA respectively.
-The frequency that terminal T1 is alternately connected to the two d.c. potentials is the fundamental frequency applied to the a.c. motor, which determines its speed.
+The AC motor lead T1 is alternately connected to the positive P11 DC bus or the negative P2 DC bus, by inverter SCRs ISPA or ISNA respectively.
+The frequency that terminal T1 is alternately connected to the two DC potentials is the fundamental frequency applied to the AC motor, which determines its speed.
 Although an SCR can readily be turned on by applying a firing signal to its gate, it must be commutated off by supplying an alternate path for the current which was flowing through the SCR, and by applying a small reverse voltage to the SCR for a short period of time.
-This is accomplished by means of the commutating SCRs CSPA and CSNA, and by the commutating reactor LCA and commutating capacitor CCA.
+This is accomplished by means of the commutating SCRs CSPA and CNSA, and by the commutating reactor LCA and commutating capacitor CCA.

 At the time when inverter SCR ISPA is to be commutated off, capacitor CCA is charged such that the T1 side is positive.
 When commutating SCR CSPA is fired, the motor current flowing through ISPA is diverted to the alternate path of CSPA, CLPA, LCA and CCA due to the voltage charge on CCA.
 When the commutating current in this alternate path exceeds the motor current, no more current exists in ISPA.
 As capacitor CCA discharges further, the excess commutating current (above the motor current level) flows through the ILPA and diode DPA back to CSPA.
-The voltage drop across DPA produces a small reverse voltage across ISPA to cause it to return to its blocking or off state.
-Therefore, for successful commutation, the commutation current must exceed the motor current for the amount of turn-off time requiied for the SCR.
-In order to minimize this time and the commutating energy requried, special inverter grade SCRs are used which have a short turn-off time.
+The voltage drop acrossn order to minimize this time and the commutating energy required, special inverter grade SCRs are used which have a short turn-off time are used.

 The commutating current pulse takes the form of a half cycle sine wave because of the interaction of capacitor CCA with reactor LCA.
-After the commutating current peaks and starts diminishing, the charge on capacitor CCA reverses, and the energy stored in reactor LCA charges CCA up in the opposite direction, At the point in time when the commutating current falls below the level of the motor current, the current in diode DPA goes to zero and the potential of the T1 motor lead changes from the inverter positive bus P11 to the negative bus P2 so that diode DNA can furnish the motor current.
+After the commutating current peaks and starts diminishing, the charge on capacitor CCA reverses and the energy stored in reactor LCA charges CCA up in the opposite direction.
+At the point in time when the commutating current falls below the level of the motor current, the current in diode DPA goes to zero and the potential of the T1 motor lead changes from the inverter positive bus P11 to the negative bus P2 so that diode DNA can furnish the motor current.
 The above action occurs if the oncoming inverter SCR ISNA is not fired before this point in time.
 If ISNA is fired earlier, the transition of T1 from positive to negative bus will occur earlier in the commutation interval.
 In any case, capacitor CCA becomes charged up in the opposite direction (T1 side negative) at the end of the ISPA commutation interval.
 It is now charged correctly to commutate off inverter SCR ISNA when commutating SCR CSNA is fired.
 This commutating action is the same as the one just described.
 At the end of each commutating interval, the commutating SCR is commutated off by the charge on capacitor CCA producing a reverse voltage to the commutating SCR which had just been conducting.